International airport

 Buildings, operations, and management have become increasingly sophisticated since the mid-20th century, when international airports began to provide infrastructure for international civilian flights.
-Detailed technical standards have been developed to ensure safety and common coding systems implemented to provide global consistency.
+Detailed technical standards have been developed to ensure safety and common coding systems have been implemented to provide global consistency.
 The physical structures that serve millions of individual passengers and flights are among the most complex and interconnected in the world.
 By the second decade of the 21st century, over 1,200 international airports existed with around 3.8 billion international passengers as of January 2023 along with 50 million metric tonnes of cargo passing through them annually.